 Increasing amount you drink, shaky when waking up, have the urge to drink upon waking up to feel better from the withdrawals, can’t stop drinking once you have, increase the amount needed to feel intoxicated, if you don’t have a drink you can get tremors, shakes, sweat, stomach pains.

-Sweats, tremors, irritable, can lead to DTs (delirium tremors), shaky, depression, anxiety, dehydration, lack of appetite,
+Sweats, tremors, irritable, can lead to DTs delirium tremors: a condition typical of withdrawal in chronic alcoholics, involving tremors, hallucinations, anxiety, and disorientation., shaky, depression, anxiety, dehydration, lack of appetite.

 Feeling sick, suffering from weight loss and loss of appetite, yellowing of the eye and skin, swelling of the ankles and belly, etc.

 One of your liver’s jobs is to break down potentially toxic substances.
 This includes alcohol.
 When you drink, different enzymes in your liver work to break down alcohol so that it can be removed from your body.